ast-grep/ast-grep.github.io/website/blog/typed-napi.md

 ### Opt-in refinement for better compile time performance

 The new API is designed to provide a better type checking and completion experience to the user.
 But it comes with a cost of performance.
+One type map for a single language can be several thousand lines of code with hundreds of kinds.
 The more type information the user provides, the slower the compile time.

+So you need to explicitly opt in type information by passing type parameters to `parse` method.
 ```typescript
 import { parse } from '@ast-grep/napi'
 import TS from '@ast-grep/napi/lang/TypeScript'